rishi9504/SystemDesign/sysDesignQuickRead.md

 ## How to design effective and safe APIs?

-Use resource names(nouns)
+- Use resource names(nouns)
-Use Plurals
+- Use Plurals
-Idempotency
+- Idempotency
-Use versioning
+- Use versioning
-Query after soft deletion
+- Query after soft deletion
-pagination
+- pagination
-Sorting
+- Sorting
-Filtering
+- Filtering
-Secure Access
+- Secure Access
-Resource cross reference
+- Resource cross reference
-Add an item to a cart
+- Add an item to a cart
-Rate limit
+- Rate limit

 ## What is SSO?
 How do we use SSO?

+## Describe following terms:

+- Throughput
+- Response time
+- Latency
+- Tail latencies
+- Service level Objectives (SLO)
+- Service Level Agreement (SLA)
+- Tail Latency Amplification
+- Scaling up
+- Scaling down
+- Shared nothing Architecture

+## Three design principle for System Designs:
+- Operability
+- Simplicity
+- Evolvability

+## Possible symptoms of complexity:
+page 43 ddia

+# Functional requirements
+- what should the app do
+- data storage
+- data retrieval
+- data search
+- data processing

+# types of data models
+- relational models
+- network models
+- hiearchial models

+# ployglot persistence

+# impedence mismatch

+# How exaactly indexing work in the databases

+# Twitter arch for assembling home timeline

+## What is load parameter in System?

+## What is fan out in System Design?

 ## State system design acronyms.
-CAP
+- CAP
-BASE
+- BASE
-SOLID
+- SOLID
-KISS
+- KISS

 ## What is availability and partition tolerance?